aybe/Quake/README.md

 ## Installation instructions
 (tested under Windows 10 with the CD-ROM version of Quake that ships with DOS, Windows and OpenGL executables)
-- download the archive of the latest release: https://github.com/aybe/Quake/releases
+- download the archive of the latest release [here](https://github.com/aybe/Quake/releases)
 - unzip it to a directory of your choice, e.g. `C:\Quake`
 - from the Quake CD-ROM, copy the `ID1` directory in the `Data` directory next to the executable
 - you are now ready to run `WinQuake.exe`